CME Fund Regulations

 It can be a challenge, if not impossible, to combine all the major techniques in a single CME year.

 Quick question about your CME fund...

-If you could do us a solid and answer this anonymous, one-question survey about your CME fund, we’d be thrilled.
+We’d really appreciate if you’d answer this anonymous, one-question survey about your CME fund.
 What’s in it for you?
 More relevant CME offers and insights.
-If you want to tell us more, contact us here.

 How Much Should Your CME Allowance Be?